vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 }
 ```

-So, the `AddEvent` method, enqueue a domain event which is published when the `Dispatcher` processes the command and save the event in our *Event Store*, in this case into MongoDB.
+So, the `AddEvent` method, queues a domain event which is published when the `Dispatcher` processes the command and save the event in our *Event Store*, in this case into MongoDB.
 So, when the event is published, we process that event through the *Domain Event Handlers*, let's check it out.

 * **Domain Event Handlers**